qundao/mirror-microcad/books/microcad_language/src/structure/modules/README.md

 ## Example

-The following example shows two nested modules carrying a public constant and a public function which then are used from outside the modules:
+The following example shows two nested *internal modules* carrying a public constant and a public function which then are used from outside the modules:

 [![test](.test/mod_example.svg)](.test/mod_example.log)